Freezing Credit: A Key to Identity Protection

 Why Freezing Credit Works

-A credit freeze locks access to your credit file so no one—including identity thieves—can open a new credit account in your name.
-That means no surprise credit cards, loans, or fraudulent activity… even if a scammer has your Social Security number.
+A credit freeze locks access to your credit file.
+This means no one, including identity thieves, can open a new credit account in your name.
+Thus, you prevent surprise credit cards, loans, or any fraudulent activity— even if a scammer has your Social Security number.
+Unlike fraud alerts or credit monitoring, which often cost money or miss important issues, a freeze stops fraud before it starts.

 Why You Should Freeze Your Child’s Credit

-You gain long-term peace of mind
+It provides long-term peace of mind.

-Children are prime targets for identity theft because their clean credit histories go unchecked for years.
-In one case reported by the Times Union, foster children—one as young as two—had credit cards and utility bills opened in their names, only discovered years later when they applied for credit source.
-The New York Post reported over 22,000 identity theft cases involving minors in a single year, with some kids turning 18 only to find debts, apartment leases, and even jobs tied to their Social Security numbers source.
-According to the FTC, children’s identities are often used for years without detection, damaging their credit before they even become adults source. (source New York Post.)
+Here is a shocking statistic: children’s clean credit histories often go unchecked for years.
+In one reported case by the Times Union, foster children—even as young as two—had credit cards and utility bills opened in their names.
+This was only discovered years later when they applied for credit.
+The New York Post revealed over 22,000 identity theft cases involving minors in a single year.
+Some kids turned 18 only to discover debts, apartment leases, and even jobs associated with their Social Security numbers.
+According to the FTC, children's identities can be used for years without detection, severely damaging their credit before they even become adults.

 It’s Completely Free